 Copy article link

-Virtually everyone on the Internet has experienced the benefits of a Content Distribution Network (CDN).
-The majority of technology companies including companies like Google, Apple and Microsoft use CDNs to reduce latency in loading web page content.
+Virtually everyone on the Internet has experienced the benefits of a content delivery network (CDN).
+The majority of technology companies, including companies like Google, Apple, and Microsoft, use CDNs to reduce latency in loading webpage content.

 A CDN will typically place servers at the exchange points between different networks.
 These internet exchange points (IXPs) are the primary locations where different internet providers link to each other in order to provide each other access to resources on their different networks.
 In addition to IXPs, a CDN will place servers in data centers in locations across the globe in high traffic areas and strategic locations to be able to move traffic as quickly as possible.